manfredspitze/python-templates/mastery-check.md

 ## Submitting Your Work
 > Create a **PUBLIC** GitHub repo named: ***repo-name***
 >
+> Add your project files to your repo
+>
 > Share the web address that points to your repo on Google Classroom

 ## Your Script